Seneca Rocks

 pleasant overhangs 5.7

-A very large and intimidating climb, this is as 'real' as Seneca can feel.
-The infamous second pitch is an overhanging traverse, which I found nice and easy (just don't fall...).
-I climbed this on a beautiful sunny day, and it was very pleasant.
-My only knock against this route is sheer amount of bird shit on this thing, especially on the first anchor ledge.
-And as I was belaying, I was harrassed by an agressive pidgeon.
+A very large and intimidating three pitch climb that feels 'real'.
+The highlight is the second pitch, an overhanging traverse with plenty of gear options.
+As long as you don't slip, it's quite nice.
+I climbed this on a beautiful sunny day, and it was indeed very pleasant.
+My only knock against this route is sheer amount of pidgeon shit, especially on the first anchor ledge.
+As I was belaying, I was also harrassed by an agressive pidgeon.
 Not very pleasant.

 le gourmet 5.4, front c 5.6, critter crack 5.6